bkjwjason/Telegram-SFT-Bot/README.md

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install other libraries.
-Only required if you are going to run the bot locally.
+Only required if you are going to run the bot locally, as the bot is meant to be run on [Heroku](https://www.heroku.com/)

 ```bash
 pip install gspread